Automotive industry in the United States: State involvement

 State governments began to use the corvee system to maintain roads, an implementation of required physical labor on a public project on the local citizens.
 Part of their motivation was the needs of farmers in rural areas attempting to transport their goods across rough, barely functioning roads.

 The other reason was the weight of the wartime vehicles.
 The materials involved altered during World War I to accommodate the heavier trucks on the road and were responsible for widespread shift to macadam highways and roadways.
 However, rural roads were still a problem for military vehicles, so four wheel drive was developed by automobile manufacturers to assist in powering through.
-As the prevalence of automobiles grew, it became clear funding would need to improve as well and the addition of government financing reflected that change.
+As the prevalence of automobiles grew, it became clear funding would need to improve as well, and the addition of government financing reflected that change.

 Federal involvement

 The Federal Aid Road Act of 1916 allocated $75 million for building roads.
 It was also responsible for approving a refocusing of military vehicles to road maintenance equipment.
-It was followed by the Federal Aid Highway Act of 1921 provided additional funding for road construction.
+It was followed by the Federal Aid Highway Act of 1921, which provided additional funding for road construction.
 By 1924, there were 31,000 miles of paved road in the U.S.